VirginiaFilippi/VirginiaFilippi/README.md

 ## 👋 About Me
-I’m **Virginia Filippi** and I'm currently a Master student in Artificial Intelligence at University of Verona.
+I’m **Virginia Filippi** and I've recently graduate in Artificial Intelligence Master's degree at University of Verona with maximum grade.

 Something about me ✨
 - 💃 I love dancing, in particular *Hip Hop*, *DanceHall* and *Heels*